ShyuShiro/WoW_BiS_List/README.md

 # WoW_BiS_List

 Note: page-data.json files were manually downloaded from wowtbc.gg as the python-Requests calls were reading as html/text instead of application/json.
+**If you wish to run this script, you'll need to manually download those .json files yourself!**

-For legal reasons, I've put a git.ignore on the "wowtbc/" folder because I am utilizing data that is not my own (wowtbc's).
+For legal reasons, I've put a git.ignore on the "wowtbc/" folder referrenced in my code because I am utilizing data that is not my own (wowtbc's).
 Although it is public, and therefore I assume it is safe to utilize/consume, I'm still a new programmer and I'd rather play it safe!

 # Project Goal
 Raiding is stressful enough, but loot just dropped and people are fighting/arguing what is BiS (Best in Slot) for them vs someone else -- That makes things REAL stressful!